Doctor Sleep (2019 film): Critical response

 Tom Philip of GQ wrote, "while Flanagan delivers an ending that sort of respects King's book and rhymes with The Shining's filmed conclusion, it all feels quite forced.
 At its heart, this is a film about a son rejecting his destiny to become his ghoulish father and forge his own path.
 It's a shame Doctor Sleep doesn't have the guts to do the same."
-Johnny Oleksinski of New York Post gave the film three out of four and said, "The movie skillfully builds to the tense final sequence, in which writer/director Mike Flanagan has re-created the hotel just as it was in the 1980 film.
-He even films it in Kubrick's cavernous, blinding manner."

 David Sims of The Atlantic said, "Flanagan clearly understands how Kubrick's adaptation eclipsed King's attachment to the original story and became entrenched in the broader culture.
 But this movie is still just a very good facsimile.
 Doctor Sleep is wonderfully reverent when it comes to Kubrick's film, but that means it can't escape The Shining's shadow, no matter how much King might have wanted it to."
 Eric Kohn of IndieWire gave the film a C+ grade, commenting, "...
 Doctor Sleep shows considerable effort to ingratiate itself to discerning cinephiles, from the moody Newton Brothers score to cinematographer Michael Fimognari's dark blue nighttime palette; as a whole, the movie conjures an eerie and wondrous atmosphere that blends abject terror with a somber, mournful quality unique to Flanagan's oeuvre.
 But his pandering to dueling source material results in a jagged puzzle beneath both of their standards".
 Alison Foreman of Mashable stated, "Doctor Sleep could have tried to be The Shining's sequel, an intimidated son yearning to be like his father.
 Instead, it's entirely new...
 Doctor Sleep isn't The Shining, but it does shine."
-Justin Chang of Los Angeles Times wrote, "You can't blame Flanagan for fetishizing the visual iconography of Kubrick's movie, for plunging back into his funhouse of horrors like the proverbial kid in a candy store.
+Justin Chang of the Los Angeles Times wrote, "You can't blame Flanagan for fetishizing the visual iconography of Kubrick's movie, for plunging back into his funhouse of horrors like the proverbial kid in a candy store.
 But the effect can't help but fundamentally alter the tone and intent of Doctor Sleep, briefly transforming a richly disturbing fantasy into an extravagant act of fan service.
 It taps into the minutiae of Kubrick's masterwork without fully teasing out its mystery."

 Accolades

-Future
+Possible sequel

 Prior to the film's release, Warner Bros. had enough confidence in the film that they hired Flanagan to script a prequel with the working title Hallorann, focusing on the character of Dick Hallorann.
-Following the disappointing box-office performance of Doctor Sleep, the future of the project was cancelled.
+Following the disappointing box-office performance of Doctor Sleep, the project was scrapped.

 Flanagan also confirmed that he was interested in directing a sequel focused on Abra Stone, and that he had asked King, who was open to the idea.